What the hell is going on?

 No god, no matter which name he comes under, would or should forgive a species that inherently destroys its other creations, but the hard truth is that no system of belief can be sustained long-term without a healthy ecology around it.

 I suspect if the second coming of Jesus is possible as predicted in most religions of the world, his first words may be, “What have you done to this place?”

-A new respect for our one and only planet is required by those purporting to know what is going on, and just like you, I occasionally think I know what is going on, but in reality, I haven’t a clue, what is really going on but neither do the blind-faith preachers of the world – if they’re truly honest.
+A new respect for our only planet is required by those purporting to know what is going on, and just like you.
+I occasionally think I see what is going on, but in reality, I haven’t a clue, what is going on but neither do the blind-faith preachers of the world – if they’re sincere.

 For the love of god

 It has always perplexed me, why the religious institutes haven’t been at the spearhead of the green movement.
 In fact, ironically, it seems to be non-religious people who are pioneering the green movement.

 It took over 400 years for Christianity to spread throughout the Roman empire.
 Over this period, pagan gods, which gave greater emphasis to the natural world, were replaced by the Roman Christian way of thinking we know today.

-Unfortunately, the Roman view of nature was more of a resource to be exploited and we have continued this in our modern world today.
-Modern climate problems are not a modern symptom, but more likely a planetary fever that has been in development for hundreds if not thousands of years alongside mankind’s development.
+Unfortunately, the Roman view of nature was more of a resource to be exploited, and we have continued this in our modern world today.
+Current climate problems are not a new symptom, but more likely a planetary fever that has been in development for hundreds if not thousands of years alongside humanity’s progress.

 At a time when climatic problems are becoming so obvious to see by all, the great religions of the world stay silent, why?

 Yes, a few churches have installed solar panels as token gestures, but the hearts and the minds of millions of devout people could now be used to protect this now wilting Eden.